 In the Spring, the main ones include weeding and maintenance of the vegetable and fruit trees and berry beds, propagation and planting of vegetables, making compost, mowing etc.

 In the Late Summer and Autumn, the main task is harvesting and preserving the abundance from the garden as well as propagation and making compost.
 All year round there is the care of the chickens, ducks and sheep.

-Wifi is not available in the tiny house.
-Unlimited wifi is available at the main house, in many of the seating areas around the house.
+WIFI is not available in the Tiny House.
+Although good mobile reception.
+Unlimited WIFI is available at the main house, in many of the seating areas around the house.

 About Taradale : it is a small town in Central Victoria.
 We are 15 km from Castlemaine which is a thriving and culturally rich town (including artist and environmental sustainable communitiies) in Central Victoria Goldfields region.
 There is limited but very connected public transport with a local bus during the week between Taradale and Castlemaine; and a train line with easy access to Melbourne (approx 1 hour away) and Bendigo 1/2 hour away.

 Taradale itself has an eclectic mix of locals, with many interesting social events and has its own local Wine and Produce store that serves coffees, wines and pizzas.
 There is also the monthly Taradale Produce Swap which we go to and take excess produce and plants from the garden to swap with other avid gardeners and cooks.

 We are smokers

 Maximum 5 hours a day, 5 day a week.
 Not including breaks.

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.